SvenDuve/RL_Project_Env/README.md

 # Project Environment

 We expect a running installation of [git](https://git-scm.com/downloads) for this project as well as access to [GitHub](https://github.com).
-All Julia repos have been tested on 64-bit architectures of each of Windows, MacOS and Linux.
+All Julia repos have successfully been tested on 64-bit architectures of each of Windows, MacOS and Linux by GitHub Actions.
 Installation of Julia and the neccessary repos from either Windows or MacOS should be straightforward.
 For Linux we recommend to install Julia from the command line, see below.
+If you have a running installation of Julia on your machine, you can skip the Julia installation step and move on to cloning the project to your machine.

 ## Julia Installation